l2lee/Automotive-Supply-Chain-Analysis/README.md

 * `result/Supply-chain-overview/top_3_year_trade_cnt_transmission_shaft_2.png` – Top 3 suppliers based on trade_year_cnt  in 'transmission shaft' in a given year range
 * `result/Supply-chain-overview/top_3_total_volume_transmission_shaft.png` – Top 3 suppliers based on total_volume  in 'transmission shaft' in a given year range

+#### 2. Who are the dominant automakers, and how have their positions evolved over time?

+#### (a) 2025 Top 10 Automotive Suppliers
+Our primary goal is to examine the trend among the top 10 automotive suppliers in 2025.
+To achieve this, we first structure a query to identify 2025 top 10 suppliers:

+#### Data Location
+* Dataset: `preprocessing/combined_preprocessed.csv`, `preprocessing/supplier.csv`
+* Analysis Scripts:
+    * `analysis/Time-Series-Analysis/Identify 2025 Top 10 Suppliers.sql`
+    * `analysis/Time-Series-Analysis/Market Share Trends of 2025’s Top 10 Suppliers Over Time.sql`

+#### Implementation
+1. Import all datasets in PostgreSQL
+2. Follow the `Identify 2025 Top 10 Suppliers.sql` to process the data in the following steps:
+   * Rank suppliers by annual sales volume using a window function.
+   * Calculate year-over-year (YoY) changes by linking each supplier’s data to the previous year.
+   * Filter the top 10 suppliers in 2025 to focus on dominant market players.
+3.
+4. Implement `Market Share Trends of 2025’s Top 10 Suppliers Over Time` to generate the visualization in the following steps:
+   *
+#### (b) Supplier-Automaker Collaborations

-#### 2. Which companies compete in the same component markets?
+#### 3. Which companies compete in the same component markets?
 How similar are automakers in their supply relationships

-#### 3. Who are the dominant automakers, and how have their positions evolved over time?

 ## 📖 Demonstration <a name="demonstration"></a>